 Latest ICAI reviews announced

-ICAI has agreed with the International Development Committee that it will review eight areas of UK aid spending:
+ICAI has agreed with Parliament’s International Development Committee (IDC) that it will review the following eight areas of UK aid spend:

 - COVID-19 one year in – an overview of the UK aid response, a rapid review that will build on ICAI’s recent information note UK aid spending during COVID-19: management of procurement through suppliers.

 - Aligning UK ODA with the Paris Agreement, a rapid review that will look at how the government is taking forward its commitment to tackling climate change.